appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/pre-installation-checklist.md

 sudo cat /proc/sys/vm/swappiness
 ```

-- If the output is not 10, you can see the details [here](docker.md#swappiness)
+- If the output is not 10, you can see the details [here](docker.md#swappiness).

 ### Configure the DNS Settings.

-- Create a subdomain name under your company's domain name.
+- Create a subdomain under your company's primary domain name.

-- If your company name is "Spacetech", and your domain is `spacetech.com`, see the steps below.
+- For example, if your company is "Spacetech" with the domain `spacetech.com`, you could create a subdomain like `appcircle.spacetech.com` or `appcircle-test.spacetech.com` to assign to the Appcircle server.

-- You should determine a subdomain like `appcircle` or `appcircle-test` or `appctest` for Appcircle.
-- This domain (`appcircle.spacetech.com`) will have 7 subdomains.
+- This domain (`appcircle.spacetech.com`) should have 7 subdomains which should resolve to the ip address of the Appcircle server.
   - api
   - auth
   - dist